LEADERSHIP ACADEMY

 ACADEMIC INTEGRITY

 You are expected to complete your own original work and give credit where credit is due.
-By this, we mean that what you share and submit should primarily represent your own ideas, conclusions, and effort.
 When collaborating, citing others' work, or using artificial intelligence (AI) to help you brainstorm ideas or clarify concepts, you should transparently acknowledge all roles, references, and contributions.
 In courses, informal attribution is generally acceptable for conversations and most assignments.
 For formal papers or projects, you should use the Chicago Manual of Style 17th Edition.
+When in doubt about the appropriate use of AI or about when and how to cite works, please consult with your instructor.

-EVALUATION RUBRIC AND FEEDBACK
+ASSIGNMENTS AND FEEDBACK